pawamoy/website/docs/posts/unify-logging-for-a-gunicorn-uvicorn-app.md

 by [@dcosson](https://github.com/dcosson).
 Thanks!
 It will allow us to override Gunicorn's own logging configuration so its logs can be formatted like the rest.

-I'm not sure about the last two lines, as removing them doesn't change anything.
-There are still mysteries about Python logging that I couldn't resolve...

 ---